DamianEdwards/aspnet5-workshop/Labs/Logging and Diagnostics.md

 6. Run the application and open a browser window with `http://localhost:5000/` as the address.
 You should see the default request logging in the framework as well as your custom log message.

 ## Filtering logs
-1. Add a couple more loggging statements to the `Configure` method:
+1. Add a couple more logging statements to the `Configure` method:

     ```C#
     public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)